JigmeZ/SS2025_WEB102_02240233/server/Reflection.md

 # Reflection

-Through this project, I have gained a deeper understanding of designing and implementing RESTful APIs.
-I learned how to structure endpoints effectively, ensuring they follow best practices for URI design and HTTP methods.
-Working with tools like Prisma and Supabase has enhanced my ability to manage databases and integrate file storage solutions seamlessly.
+## What I Understand from This

-I also explored the importance of middleware in Express.js, such as authentication, file uploads, and error handling, which are crucial for building secure and scalable applications.
-Implementing features like pagination, cursor-based queries, and relationships between models helped me understand how to handle complex queries efficiently.
+From working on this project, I now have a clearer understanding of how to design and build RESTful APIs that are both efficient and maintainable.
+I learned the importance of structuring endpoints logically and following best practices for HTTP methods and URI design.
+Using tools like Prisma and Supabase helped me see how modern backend frameworks and cloud services can simplify database management and file storage integration.

-Additionally, I realized the significance of environment variables for managing sensitive data securely and the importance of maintaining a clean and organized project structure.
-Debugging and resolving issues, such as compatibility problems with dependencies, taught me the value of troubleshooting and adapting to challenges during development.
+I also realized how crucial middleware is in Express.js for handling authentication, file uploads, and errors, which are all essential for building secure and scalable applications.
+Implementing features such as pagination and managing relationships between models gave me practical experience in handling complex data queries and optimizing performance.

-Overall, this project has strengthened my skills in backend development, database management, and API design, preparing me for more advanced projects in the future.
+Managing environment variables taught me about securing sensitive information and keeping configuration flexible.
+Debugging and resolving issues improved my problem-solving skills and adaptability.
+Overall, this project gave me hands-on experience with backend development, reinforced the importance of clean code and documentation, and prepared me for more advanced backend projects in the future.